 In reviewing our approach to the cost of debt for future regulatory reviews, we made a final decision in August 2014 to use an econometric methodology for estimating the benchmark cost of debt.
-At the same time, we also released a draft decision on the theoretical framework for setting the benchmark cost of debt; specifically that it should be based on an 'on-the-day', rather than a 'trailing average', approach.
-However, our position on the latter has not yet been finalised (discussed further below).
+In April 2015, we released a final decision on the theoretical framework for setting the benchmark cost of debt; specifically that it should be based on an 'on-the-day', rather than a 'trailing average', approach (QCA 2015).

-As a result, we have retained the 'on-the-day' framework to setting the cost of debt for GAWB and applied the econometric estimation method to obtain the relevant estimate.
-We will make any relevant adjustments for the final report, should the final decision on the cost of debt framework result in a change.
+As a result, we have retained the 'on-the-day' framework to setting the cost of debt benchmark for GAWB and applied the econometric estimation method to obtain the relevant estimate.

-Form of the discount rate
+6.2.2 Form of the discount rate

 For the 2010-15 investigation, we applied the nominal post-tax, 'vanilla' WACC (Officer WACC3).
-We propose, and GAWB has submitted, that the Officer WACC3 definition of the rate of return (Officer 1994) continue to be applied.
+We propose, and GAWB has submitted, that the Officer WACC3 definition of the rate of return (Officer 1994) should continue to be applied.

-The focus of the ensuing analysis is on the WACC parameters where GAWB has taken a contrary view to our WACC methodology, or where GAWB-specific parameters are to be assessed.
+In its submission on our draft report, GAWB (2015a) indicated it would adopt the QCA's methodology for setting the WACC.
+The focus of the ensuing analysis is on the WACC parameters where GAWB has taken a contrary view to our WACC methodology.